substrait-io/substrait/site/docs/relations/physical_relations.md

 ## Mark Join Operator

-A mark join utilizes a previously applied mark to greatly reduce the input to be processed.
+A mark join internally scans the left side, constructing a hash table that is used to mark the right side as having a join partner on the left side.
+This mark can end up being True, False, or NULL.
+The NULL mark is used to indicate that the right side does not have a join partner on the left side.
+The mark join operator is used to implement semi-joins, anti-joins, and other join types that are not equijoins.

 | Signature            | Value                                                        |
 | -------------------- | ------------------------------------------------------------ |